atk/solid-register/README.md

 ### I get errors that babel cannot find its polyfills

 Again maybe your aliases are to broad; narrow them down.
 Installing `@babel/plugin-transform-runtime` might be another viable option.
+It is now an optional peer dependency that will be used if installed.

 ## Building solid-register